If you accept Lightning payments in your store, you have to deal with the topic of Lightning Liquidity.

 Please make sure that the payment is also made through the Bitfinex channel so that the desired channel is balanced.

-The crypto exchange Bitstamp is involved in the Lightning area and also operates its own Lightning Node: ln.bitstamp.net [Bitstamp]
+The crypto exchange Bitstamp is involved in Lightning and also runs its own Lightning Node: ln.bitstamp.net a, [Bitstamp]

-However, Bitstamp does not yet allow deposits or withdrawals via Bitcoin Lightning.
+However, Bitstamp does not allow you to make deposits or withdrawals via Bitcoin Lightning so far.